 The course delivery has been designed to meet the needs of participants in demanding jobs.
-A series of five modules delivered in short study blocks, broken up into two, three or four day workshops, represent the taught element over the first two years of the course.
+A series of four modules with six workshops, represents the taught element over the first three years of the course.

 - Introduction to the DBA and Project Proposal